Rich Waltz

-Rich Waltz (born October 22, 1962) is an American television play-by-play commentator currently calling college football & basketball for CBS Sports; Waltz also does MLB for MLB Network and Apple TV's Friday Night Baseball.
+Rich Waltz is an American television play-by-play commentator currently calling college football & basketball for CBS Sports and Major League Baseball for MLB Network, Apple TV's Friday Night Baseball and the Seattle Mariners.
 A three-time Emmy winner, Waltz is formerly known for calling television broadcasts for the Miami Marlins of Major League Baseball from 2005 to 2017.
 Waltz's dismissal by the Marlins was criticized by fans and media.
-Over the past few years, Waltz has filled in on games for the Seattle Mariners, Los Angeles Angels, Arizona Diamondbacks, and Turner Sports, On TBS, Waltz called the Alec Mills no-hitter for the Chicago Cubs, which was the sixth MLB no-hitter he has announced.
+Over the past few years, Waltz has filled in on games for the Los Angeles Angels, Arizona Diamondbacks, Seattle Mariners and Turner Sports, On TBS, Waltz called the Alec Mills no-hitter for the Chicago Cubs, which was the sixth MLB no-hitter he has announced.
 Waltz also called the 2020 AL Wild Card Series for TBS alongside Jimmy Rollins.

 Broadcasting career

 Major League Baseball

 From 2012 to 2015, Waltz called games on Fox's Saturday Baseball package, and he has filled in on MLB Network's Thursday Night Baseball coverage.
-Waltz has called four World Baseball Classics (WBC) for MLB Network; in 2013, 2017 and 2023 he partnered with Buck Martinez and called two rounds of the WBC in Japan and Arizona.
+Waltz has called five World Baseball Classics (WBC) for MLB Network; in 2013, 2017 and 2023 he partnered with Buck Martinez and called two rounds of the WBC in Japan and Arizona.

 Waltz joined FSN Florida from FSN Northwest.
 He has also called Major League Baseball games for Fox, ESPN, ESPN Radio, and FX nationally along with the Seattle Mariners and Toronto Blue Jays broadcasts on CBC Television in Canada.
 Waltz's no-hitters include Aníbal Sánchez's in September 2006, Roy Halladay's perfect game on May 29, 2010, and Henderson Alvarez's no-hitter against the Detroit Tigers on the final game of the 2013 Major League Baseball season.

-On July 13, 2021, the Los Angeles Angels announced that Waltz would be joining their broadcast team on Bally Sports West, replacing Daron Sutton, who had been the backup play-by-play announcer for Matt Vasgersian.
-He was not brought back for the 2022 season.
+On June 18, 2024, during MLB Network's broadcast of the Rickwood Field game, Waltz was tasked with the responsibility of breaking the news of MLB legend Willie Mays’ passing.
+The event in Birmingham, AL, showcased Mays and his hometown.